Drug And Alcohol Rehab Centers That Take GEHA Insurance

 Low-interest Credit Card – Another option is to find a credit card with a low-interest rate and use this to pay the difference in cost.
 You would then repay the balance over time as you can.

 Scholarships – Scholarship programs are available for persons who want to enter a treatment program but are having financial difficulties.
-As addiction treatment becomes more recognized as important healthcare services, scholarships are being more abundant.
+As addiction treatment becomes more recognized as an important healthcare service, scholarships are becoming more abundant.
 The admissions office at the rehab center you are considering is a good place to check for available scholarships

 Personal Fundraising and Crowdfunding – You could reach out to family and friends for help and suggest that payments be made directly to the facility.
 This way, persons can be certain as the intent of the funds.
 Friends may also be able to help you raise funds via crowdfunding sites such as GoFundMe.

-I Just Lost My Job, How do I Know if I am Still Covered?
+I Just Lost My Job, am I Still Covered?

 Under the Consolidated Omnibus Budget Reconciliation Act or COBRA for short, employees and their dependents can continue to enjoy the benefits of their health insurance even after losing their jobs.
 If your employer has more than 20 full-time employees, they are required to offer this coverage.
 It extends the coverage of your insurance for additional 18 –36 months after losing your job.
 During this time the employee is however required to pay the full premium.
 Federal employees also have a similar benefit under the Federal Employees Health Benefit Program known as the Temporary Continuation of Coverage or TCC.